zayamatias/retroscraper/README.md

 You need to install the requirements for you platform before being able to run it from source.

 Update: I've updated the initialization of the script so it will perform the installation of most of the dependencies itself.
 It seems that Rust is a prerequiste for the 'paramiko' module, this will also be installed but it will need some interaction from yourself, more specifically if running the script on a RPI, it takes some time, so be patient.
-Overall, first run when instaling most dependencies can take some time.
+Overall, first run when instaling most dependencies can take some time.If it does not run at first launch, try again.

 If you're running on other platform than linux/macOS, I'd recommend you first install Rust: https://www.rust-lang.org/tools/install